 Dysphagia is a condition that impacts many senior citizens.
 The condition makes it very difficult to swallow food that hasn’t been pureed.
 Sufferers may experience symptoms like coughing, gagging, or even pain when they attempt to swallow many types of foods.
 This condition can increase the risk for choking and can also put seniors at risk for conditions like pneumonia.

 The symptoms of dysphagia tend to become more severe over time, which is why it’s important to effectively manage this condition.
 It’s important to find easy to swallow foods for the elderly so that seniors with swallowing difficulties or no teeth can get the nutrition they need without triggering any of their symptoms.

 Learn more about dementia and pureed foods in my Ultimate Guide to Pureed Meals for the Elderly.

-Eggs are an excellent source of protein and other nutrients.
-They’re packed with healthy fats and also contain nutrients that can fight off diseases, like lutein and zeaxanthin.
+Eggs are an excellent high protein food source for seniors.
+They’re also packed with healthy fats and also contain nutrients that can fight off diseases, like lutein and zeaxanthin.
 Best of all, when scrambled, eggs are extremely soft and easy to swallow.

 It’s easy to mix pureed vegetables with eggs to add additional nutrients and flavor.
 If you’re looking for an easy-to-prepare and healthy breakfast that is easy to eat, eggs are an excellent option.
 While softer foods can be bland, eggs can be delicious when properly prepared.

 Not all mashed potatoes are suitable for people with dysphagia.
 If you serve someone mashed potatoes that aren’t properly moistened, they could still have difficulty swallowing.
 However, creamy and soft mashed potatoes are very easy to swallow.
 Mashed potatoes are a popular type of comfort food and are an excellent alternative to pureed vegetables.